isomorphic-software/smartclient-docs/classes/PickList.md

 *   If this item has an [PickList.optionDataSource](#attr-picklistoptiondatasource) and an explicit [FormItem.foreignDisplayField](FormItem.md#attr-formitemforeigndisplayfield) is specified, this will be returned.
 *   Otherwise if an explicit [PickList.displayField](#attr-picklistdisplayfield) is specified it will be returned by default.
 If the `displayField` was specified on the underlying dataSource field, and no matching field is present in the [PickList.optionDataSource](#attr-picklistoptiondatasource) for the item, we avoid returning the specified displayField value and instead return the title field of the option DataSource.
 We do this to avoid confusion for the case where the displayField is intended as a display-field value for showing another field value within the same record in the underlying dataSource only.
-*   If no explicit foreignDisplay or displayField specification was found, and the [FormItem.valueField](FormItem.md#attr-formitemvaluefield) for this item is hidden in the [FormItem.optionDataSource](FormItem.md#attr-formitemoptiondatasource), this method will return the title field for the `optionDataSource`.
+*   If no explicit foreignDisplayField or displayField specification was found, and the [FormItem.valueField](FormItem.md#attr-formitemvaluefield) for this item is hidden in the [FormItem.optionDataSource](FormItem.md#attr-formitemoptiondatasource), this method will return the title field for the `optionDataSource`.

 ### Returns